levelrin/notes/aws/lambda-java.md

 // Check if the item exists in the table. final Item item2 = users.getItem("username", "test02");
 if (item2 == null) {
     // Item does not exist.
 } else {
     // Item exists.
 }

+// Put a new item into the table. final Item item3 = new Item()
+    .withPrimaryKey("username", "test03")
+    .withString("note", "tres");
+// Note that it will overwrite the value if the item exists. users.putItem(item3);
 ```

 FYI, here are the imports: